top of page

 When someone interposes, they may physically come between two people to prevent a fight, or they may interject themselves into a conversation to steer it in a different direction.
 Interposition can be an intentional or unintentional act, and it can have both positive and negative effects.
 In some cases, interposing can help to resolve conflicts or provide a fresh perspective, but in other cases, it can be seen as meddling or overstepping boundaries.
 The term "interpose" can also be used in a more abstract sense, such as when a legal or political authority interposes itself to settle a dispute or enforce a rule.
 Overall, the term "interpose" suggests a deliberate and often active effort to affect or alter a situation.

-Example sentences of interpose
+Example sentences containing interpose

 1. I will interpose if the discussion becomes heated and unproductive.